Fixation in the stochastic Lotka-Volterra model with small fitness trade-offs

-With the small-difference assumptions on model parameters above, the deterministic system \ref{eq:detLV} can be written in terms of $p$ and $z$ as follows:
+We again consider the dynamics of the corresponding deterministic system.
+With the small-difference assumptions on model parameters above, the Eqs.~\eqref{eq:detLV} can be written in terms of $p$ and $z$ as follows:

-The dynamics of system \ref{eq:detLVpz} occur on two timescales: the fast dynamics of order $\mathcal{O}(1)$ and the slow dynamics of order $\mathcal{O}(1/M)$.
-Dropping the slow dynamics, the system reduces to the one-dimensional equation $\dot{z}=z[f-d-z/(2K)]$.
-This indicates that the system approaches the manifold defined by $x+y=z=2K(f-d)$ before competitive dynamics play a significant role.
-Moreover, simulations of the Markov process given by equations \ref{eq:markov} show the state variable $z$ quickly approaches the value $2K(g-d)$, while $p$ remains nearly constant (see Fig \ref{fig:earlyStochAve}).

-The probability of fixation therefore likely does not depend heavily on the initial value of $z$, and we consequently set $u_z=u_{zz}=0$ (for similar methods, see \cite{Chotibut2017,Constable2018,Lin2012}).
-With this final approximation, the BKE we consider is
+The dynamics of system \eqref{eq:detLVpz} occur on two timescales: the fast dynamics of order $\mathcal{O}(1)$ and the slow dynamics of order $\mathcal{O}(1/M)$.
+Dropping the slow dynamics, the system reduces to the one-dimensional equation This indicates that the system approaches the manifold defined by $x+y=z=K(f-d)$ before competitive dynamics play a significant role (verified by simulations of System \eqref{eq:markov}; see Supplementary Information Fig S1), and once trajectories get close enough to this manifold, they remain close for all time.
+In particular, because the frequency variable $p$ remains approximately constant as the demographic variable approaches $z=K(f-d)$, the probability of fixation should not be dependent on the initial value of $z$, and should depend critically on the initial value of $p$.
+We therefore make the ansatz that the probability of fixation does not depend on the initial value of $z$, and we consequently $u_z=u_{zz}=0$ (for similar methods, see \cite{Chotibut2017,Constable2018,Lin2012}).
+With this final approximation, the steady state BKE becomes

-where $z=2K(g-d)$.
-The probability of fixation for species $x$ is then approximated by solutions to the boundary value problem